GarrettSocling/ha-floorplan-state-card/README.md

       - binary_sensor.floorplan
 ```

-As an optional step, you can create a 'last motion' sensor to keep track of which binary sensor was triggered last.
+As an optional step, you can create a 'last motion' entity to keep track of which binary sensor or switch was triggered last.
 To do so, add the following:

 ```
 sensor: